-- had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included Statutory Instrument No 1950 of 2008, The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 ("Lloyd's Regulations 2008"); and - do not have a direct effect on the underwriting year accounts but compliance with which may be fundamental to the syndicate's ability to operate or to avoid a material penalty.
+- had a direct effect on the determination of material amounts and disclosures in the underwriting year accounts.
+These included the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005) and the Lloyd's Syndicate Accounts Instructions; - do not have a direct effect on the underwriting year accounts but compliance with which may be fundamental to the syndicate's ability to operate or to avoid a material penalty.
 These included the requirements of Solvency II.

-We discussed among the audit engagement team including relevant internal specialists such as actuarial, and IT regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the underwriting year accounts.
+We discussed among the audit engagement team including relevant internal specialists such as actuarial, and IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the underwriting year accounts.

-As a result of performing the above, we identified the greatest potential for in the following areas, and our specific procedures performed to address them are described below:
+As a result of performing the above, we identified the greatest potential for fraud in the following areas, and our procedures performed to address it are described below:

-Valuation of technical provisions in relation to catastrophe events includes assumptions and methodology requiring significant management judgement and involves complex calculations, and therefore there is potential for management bias.
-There is also a risk of overriding controls by making late adjustments to the technical provisions.
-In response to these risks we involved our actuarial specialists to develop independent estimates of the technical provisions and we tested the late journal entries to technical provisions.
+Valuation of technical provisions includes assumptions and methodology requiring significant management judgement and involves complex calculations, and therefore there is potential for management bias.
+In response to these risks we involved our actuarial specialists to develop independent estimates of the technical provisions and assess the underlying assumptions and methodology applied.